 Toulon – La Valette’s Avenue 83

 There are movie theatres in most villages, but they tend to be small (maximum occupancy of 55).
 There is a huge cinema in Toulon La Vallette at the new mall (called l’Avenue 83) and lots of fun themed restaurants you can choose to dine in.
-Kids love the pirate-themed restaurant called Pirates Adventures, and I like the blended cocktails.
+Kids loved the pirate-themed restaurant called Pirates Adventures, which closed in January 2020.
 There is a play area where you can leave kids under 14 for up to 2 hours for an additional fee.
 The mall is just near the big IKEA, so if you’re shopping for furniture or want a cheap lunch, you can head to l’Avenue 83 first.

 Enjoy the summer enfamille!